stephcrete/REST-API-Design-Guide-Wiki/HTTP-Status-Codes-Success-(2xx).md

   * you SHOULD use this if the delete operation is immediate

 :x: You MUST NOT use this for out of bounds errors with pagination (check out the pagination section for details).

+# :x: 206 (Partial content)
+Means that the server has fulfilled the _partial_ GET request for the resource.

+The request MUST have included a _Range_ header indicating the desired range, and MAY have included an _If-Range_ header to make the request conditional.

+:x: You MUST NOT use this as we will not use Range headers in our APIs.
+Take a look at the pagination section for more details.